wamp-proto/wamp-proto/rfc/text/advanced/ap_session_resumption.md

 ]
 ```

+If the *Session* cannot be resumed either, the *Router* will respond with an `ABORT` message, with `Abort.Reason|uri` set to `wamp.error.nonresumable_session`.
+The *Client* will stay unattached and MUST be able to retry without having to create a new *Transport*.

 In an opportunistic resume, the *Session* is either resumed or a new *Session* is created.
 This is useful if a second round trip if the session is not resumable is too high of a cost.
-An opportunistic resume can be initiated by the unattached *Client* sending a `HELLO` packet to the *Router* as if they were creating a new resumable *Session*, but with the extra `Hello.Details.resume-session|id` and `Hello.Details.resume-token|string` keys set as if it were a dedicated resume.
+An opportunistic resume can be initiated by the unattached *Client* sending a `HELLO` message to the *Router* as if they were creating a new resumable *Session*, but with the extra `Hello.Details.resume-session|id` and `Hello.Details.resume-token|string` keys set as if it were a dedicated resume.
-The *Router* will then attempt to resume the requested *Session*, but will create a new one if the *Session* is no longer available.
+The *Router* will then attempt to resume the requested *Session*, but will create a new one if the *Session* is no longer available, the resume token is invalid, or `Hello.Realm|uri` does not match the realm of the *Session*.
 As an example of an opportunistic resume `HELLO` message:

 ```json